bytecodealliance/wit-bindgen/WIT.md

 is parsed as a unicode string, and when stored in a file is expected to be encoded as UTF-8.

+Additionally, wit files must not contain any bidirectional override scalar values, control codes other than newline, carriage return, and horizontal tab, or codepoints that Unicode officially deprecates or strongly discourages.

 The current structure of tokens are:

 ```wit